Blog

 Reviewing Spring of Black Flowers was enlightening.
 It’s both better than I remember it being, and still, definitely, not a good book.
 It could be a great book after some major structural work and passes for setting and character details, which I don’t expect to get to any time soon.

-The Crystal Empire Preview 2
+The Crystal Empire Preview: Chapter 1

 For your reading pleasure is an early look into an early chapter of The Crystal Empire, my upcoming epic fantasy project.
 It is a rought draft, and things will likely change between this and the published version.